neilkichler/sobolev-pruning/README.md

 ## Code

 The main code is written using [JAX](https://github.com/google/jax) and is currently located in [here](https://github.com/neilkichler/diff-ml/tree/main/notebooks/pruning).
-For pruning using Interval Adjoint Significance Analysis we use a C++ library (supporting AD with Interval types) which can be found [here](https://gitlab.stce.rwth-aachen.de/stce/interval_network).

 ## Citation